tondji/tondji.github.io/README.md

 You can find my [CV](https://github.com/tondji/tondji.github.io/blob/master/My-CV/CV_LIONEL.pdf) Here.

 ## Tutorials
 Very soon , I will be posting some tutorials on machine learning and deep learning for dummies for those who are new in the field.
 Stay tuned  on my blog.
+But for now you can have a look at samples of some codes [here](https://github.com/tondji/tondji.github.io/tree/master/Tutorials-Assignments) that I did for my assignments at AMMI for the first semester.
+That part is most about Foundations of Machine Learning.

 ## Contact
 Feel free to contact me at the following email <tngoupeyou@aimsammi.org>.